-Model Application Template for the State Children Is Health Insurance Program MIChild enrollment capacity.
+$\label{eq:model} \mbox{Model Application Template for the State Children's Health Insurance Program $MIChild$ enrollment capacity.}$

 - The contractor will provide periodic reports to the DCH for the purpose of DCH administrative oversight and monitoring of federal requirements. - The contractor will provide the family with a creditable certificate of coverage upon disenrollment from MIChild. - The contractor will perform annual financial re-determinations.